 There are many services in Australia to help support you.
 Some specialise in miscarriage loss or specific pregnancy loss scenarios.
-Some aid a broader range of perinatal emotional and mental health issues.
+Some aid a broader range of perinatal emotional and mental health conditions.
+Below you can find a list of available support services.

 If you are in a crisis situation, please call Lifeline (13 11 14), Beyond Blue (1300 224 636), or 000 immediately.